-How to Remove Grease Stains
+How to Remove Grease Stains from Clothes

-Removing the Leftover Stain:
+Removing Leftover Stain

-Baking Soda and Dish Detergent:
+Baking Soda and Dish Detergent

 Make a paste of baking soda and dish detergent.
 Apply it to both sides of the fabric.
 When you’re done, rinse the area with clean water.